 Volcano Winery

-One of the places where you probably do not expect a vineyard, is on the slope of one of the most active volcanoes of the world in Hawaii.
-The Volcano Winery is located just outside the Hawaii Volcanoes National Park, and is the most southern winery in the United States.
+You probably would not expect a vineyard on the slopes of one of the world’s most active volcanoes, but the Volcano Winery sits just outside Hawaiʻi Volcanoes National Park and is the southernmost winery in the United States.
+Tastings run daily from noon to 5pm, walk-ins only, no reservations.

 Read more about visiting the Winery in Volcano Village.

-Next to the winery and the orchid farm (see above) you can also find a tea farm tour *and* a small petting zoo that also organizes lunch in Volcano Village.
-Read more about the Farm Tours in Volcano.
+Near the winery and orchid farm you can also find a small petting zoo that serves lunch, plus farm tours around Volcano.

 Volcano Art Center